Elbow (strike): Conditioning

 This can be done in several ways, the easiest way is to practice elbow strikes on something like a punching bag, after a few weeks of this regularly one will develop thicker, tougher skin on the elbow resulting in it being harder to cut or tear your skin while delivering elbow strikes.
-These activities will also make the surrounding tissue harder to bruise due to buildup of scar tissue in the striking point of the elbow from elbow strikes.
+These activities will also make the surrounding tissue harder to bruise due to the buildup of scar tissue in the striking point of the elbow from elbow strikes.
 It is not recommended to strike solid objects for conditioning as micro-fractures in bone or other tissue tend to be a risk factor for repetitive strains or even more acute problems.

 12-6 elbow

 A "12-6 elbow" is a strike that is brought from a high position ("12 o'clock") and travels vertically toward the floor ("6 o'clock"), dropping the point of the elbow directly on the target.
-This type of elbow is illegal in all MMA organizations that use the Unified Rules.
+This type of elbow used to be illegal in all MMA organizations that use the Unified Rules.
+Now it is legal.